-24.6 RULE ACTIONS
+25.3.4 RULE ACTIONS

-Rule actions are the operations the administrator wishes the server to carry out in response to server events that match their rule conditions.
+Are the operations the administrator wishes the server to carry out in response to server events that match their rule conditions.
 Event actions can be of two types:

 - 1. Normal top-level actions that get executed sequentially, or - 2.
 Failure actions that get executed whenever the event action they are associated with fails